elton-alves/scripts/README.md

 ## Git Hooks

-For now two simple git hooks are available:
+For now, two simples git hooks are available:
 - `pre-commit` for check to a PATTERN in the commit message. \
   Default `PATTERN=".*(#[0-9]+).*"`
 - `pre-push` to apply full tests before push.
-Current used for \
+Applied for \
-  java maven projects.
+  maven projects.

-To install the hooks Just copy `git-hooks` folder to your git \
+To install the hooks just copy `git-hooks` folder to your project\
-project directory and run the following command from your \
+directory and run the following command from that place.
-project root folder

 ```bash
 ./git-hooks/install-hooks.sh